ch0317/8556_backlight/README.md

 # 8556_backlight

-Use STM32 as main chip to control  back light panel's brightness.
+Use STM32 as main chip to control  back light board's brightness.
 The back light panel is driven by LP8556 and TPS61199.

 - STM32 use UART to receive commands from PC.
 - STM32 use i2c or PWM to control LP8556.